 Cue the playing-God-like-Frankenstein paranoia.
 Even cockroaches have children and don’t think twice.
 There is no (what I call) Other involved in having children; in producing more of yourselves.
 To confront our “Creator anxiety” there is something better than an analogy to children.
 There is myth.

 Let us say Howey’s real argument should set up this binary chain: Old/New, Parent/Child, and Creator/Created.
 Then, let us say this is the structure behind some of the oldest narratives—such as the Uranus/Kronos myth and on to the Kronos/Jupiter myth.
 The new gods overthrow their older parents: Uranus is overthrown by his son Kronos; Kronos is overthrown by his son Jupiter; but third time’s the charm and the cycle stops with Jupiter.
-Not to say that Jupiter doesn’t fear he will also be overthrown (read: swallows his pregnant wife because he has his forefathers’ same terrors).
-The point is the third binary comes into play.
-He, Jupiter, eventually got over his fear of the new.
-He is not overthrown.
-He has more children.
+Not to say that Jupiter doesn’t fear he will also be overthrown (read: swallows his pregnant wife because he has his forefathers‘ same terrors and that’s how we get Athena).
+The point is the third binary comes into play: he, Jupiter, eventually got over his fear of the new; he is not overthrown.
+He has more children without concern.
 Why?
-Because it was during his generation that the gods created something new other than more of themselves: Humans.
+Because it was during his generation that the gods created something new other than more of themselves—something else to worry over: Humans.

 Howey states: “I think science fiction gets it all wrong to cast robots as evil armies.
 I think they will feel compassion for us, the way we feel compassion for our elders as they wind down toward the ends of their lives.
 Why would robots need to destroy with lasers what Time is already claiming?
 And why would mankind need to rise up against what we raised like our own?”